 Contrary to popular belief, it is still popular to develop a summery glow even with the correct SPF application—but you'll significantly reduce your risk of sunburn.

 What to use if you’re looking for natural sun protection

-Look for a mineral sunscreen that contains zinc oxide.
-“Zinc oxide is the best natural protective sunscreen,” Dr. Kappel says.
-“Studies show that at least 7% zinc oxide is needed for complete protection."
+Look for a mineral sunscreen that contains zinc oxide, which Dr. Kappel describes as "the best natural protective sunscreen.
+Studies show that at least 7% zinc oxide is needed for complete protection."

 What to use if you crave coconut’s tropical fragrance in the sun

 “There’s a key difference between using coconut oil as an ingredient and coconut oil as the main product,” Elle explains.
 If your beach day simply won’t be the same without that familiar coconut scent, look for a broad-spectrum SPF product that contains a natural coconut fragrance.
 You’ll smell just like a piña colada without turning red like a lobster.

 How to get the benefits of coconut oil away from the sun

 Although coconut oil doesn’t offer much in the way of sun protection, it does have some benefits for the skin, which Dr. Kappel notes are largely hydrating and anti-inflammatory.
 "By decreasing inflammation and minimizing transepidermal water loss, it provides a protective barrier for the skin and keeps the skin cells hydrated.
 It also reduces redness and irritation in sensitive skin,"